 The real difference between the fictitious climate change controversy and that of dog behavior and training is that not only are all of us not being allowed to move on, but in the case of dog training, the field isn’t either because at the end of the day, not everyone pretends to be an astrophysicist, and yet anyone who’s walked a dog in the last 20 years somehow thinks they’re a canine training and behavior expert.

-This certainly won’t be the last I’ll have to say about punishment-based training methods, “balanced” training and aversive collars like the prong.
-But in the meantime, here’s a fun sampling from that mountain of expert information and evidence to which I’ve been referring:
+Here’s a fun sampling from that mountain of expert information and evidence to which I’ve been referring:

 Deb Monroe considers pet supply stores’ problematic role in the collar argument, and writes about the widely available alternative to the collar–The front-clip harness (which is what I use with all of my dogs on walks)